-Sexual addicts will continue to engage in sexual behavior despite financial problems, potential arrest, health risks or broken relationships.
+Sexual addicts will continue to engage in sexual behavior despite financial problems, potential arrest, health risks, or broken relationships.
 The condition can destroy relationships and causes an individual to feel enslaved by their addiction to sexual thoughts and acts.
-Sex is part of a normal, healthy life; however, when sexual activities or thoughts become consuming or habit forming, it crosses the line into addiction.
+Sex is part of a normal, healthy life; however, when sexual activities or thoughts become consuming or habit-forming, it crosses the line into addiction.

-Gentle Path at The Meadows is especially designed to treat and work with male sex addicts with these complex issues.
+Gentle Path at The Meadows is specially designed to treat and work with male sex addicts with these complex issues.
 We also understand that when men gather together with the intention of changing the core of who they are, without distraction from the outside world, a container of safety is created.

 Different Levels of Care

-Gentle Path at the Meadows is a level 1 inpatient unit with the ability to provide acute inpatient psychiatric care and substance detox in the acute care section of our unit, which has 24-hour monitoring by Registered Nurses and nursing staff experienced psychiatric and detox issues.
-Each patient is treated with a customized plan created during initial assessment.
+Gentle Path at The Meadows is a level 1 inpatient unit with the ability to provide acute inpatient psychiatric care and substance detox in the acute care section of our unit, which has 24-hour monitoring by Registered Nurses and nursing staff experienced psychiatric and detox issues.
+Each patient is treated with a customized plan created during the initial assessment.
 Different levels of care are available based on each specific need with every level administered in a safe, controlled environment.

 Acute Inpatient Services and Psychiatric/Chemical Dependency Level

 For patients in the most extreme state of crisis this level of care provides constant supervision during acute psychiatric disease processes and/or substance abuse detoxification.
-Patient safety is a primary concern, so individuals in this level of care are monitored 24 hours a day, overseen by both medical practitioners and psychiatric providers.
+Patient safety is a primary concern, so individuals in this level of care are monitored 24-hours a day, overseen by both medical practitioners and psychiatric providers.

 Intensive Inpatient Services Level